data-integration-toolkit/ditk/extraction/named_entity/DilatedCNN/README.md

 |Ontonotes|  0.73|     0.73 |0.73|
 |CHEMDNER|   0.68|     0.68 |0.69|
 ## Repository Structure
+**This is the files on my local machine after training.
+Files are different from your machine**
 ```
 .
 ├── CoNNL2003eng  #This is for training data